Kong/docs.konghq.com/app/docs/enterprise/0.33-x/workspaces/examples.md

 # Workspaces Examples

-This chapter aims to provide a step-by-step tutorial of how to set up workspaces, entities, and see it in action.
+This chapter aims to provide a step-by-step tutorial on how to set up workspaces, entities, and see it in action.

 ## Important Note: Conflicting APIs or Routes in workspaces

-Workspaces provide a way to segment Kong entities - entities in a given workspace are isolated from entities in other workspaces.
+Workspaces provide a way to segment Kong entities - entities in a workspace are isolated from those in other workspaces.
 That said, entities such as APIs and Routes have "routing rules", which are pieces of info attached to APIs or Routes - such as HTTP method, URI, or host - that allow a given proxy-side request to be routed to its corresponding upstream service.